puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

 1. In the **Login** field, enter `cd4pe_user`, and then click **Add local user**.
 1. Click the new `CD4PE User` link in the list below.
 1. In the top right corner, click **Generate password reset**.
-1. Copy the password reset link and paste it into a new browser tab.
+1. Copy the password reset link into a new browser tab.
 1. Enter the password `puppetlabs` in the new password box and click **Reset password**.
 1. Close the tab, close the password reset box, and return to the PE console.
 1. Under the **User roles** tab, click **Manage roles**.